What is Spousal Maintenance?

 - an affidavit in support of your application; and

 - a Form 13 Financial Statement setting out your current financial circumstances.
 NOTE: you will need to complete Part N of the Financial Statement which sets out your weekly expenses.

 Fees apply.
-As at 1 July 2019 the filing fee for a Form 1 Initiating Application is $350 (for final orders only) or $470 (for interim and final orders).
+As of 1 July 2019, the filing fee for a Form 1 Initiating Application is $350 (for final orders only) or $470 (for interim and final orders).